 Deadline: November 17th

-Valued at $500 apiece, the Association for Psychological Science (APS) has an annual Student Grant Competition that provides three awards to master's or doctoral students pursuing research in psychological science.
-Qualified applicants must be current APS Student Affiliates, attend an accredited U.S. institution, and write a maximum 3,000-word project proposal.
-Studies in clinical, cognitive, developmental, experimental, I/O, neuroscience, personality, quantitative, and social psychology are welcome.
+The Association for Psychological Science Student Grant Competition awards eight grants each year.
+Qualified individuals must be master’s or doctoral students pursuing research in psychological science.
+Applicants must be current APS Student Affiliates.
+They must attend an accredited U.S. college and write a 3,000-word project proposal.
+Studies in fields like clinical, cognitive, and developmental psychology qualify for this financial aid.
+Also welcome are:

 Contact